Tyreese2070/Doodle-jump-clone/README.md

 Collect apples for extra score at the end

 Issues:
-Text is misaligned on many screens
+Text is misaligned on some screens